rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 Here is a page with more information: [_add_blank_target partial solutions](https://github.com/rpeszek/experiments/tree/master/partition-eithers-excercise).

 FP is a hybrid containing both empirical and formal. ...
-But I got sidetracked a bit.
+But I got sidetracked a bit towards areas of my interest.
+You can classify this under IMO if you disagree with what I wrote.
 Let's finally get to my main topic: the human aspect.

 ## Pragmatists and theorists